zammad/zammad-documentation/prerequisites/software.rst

    "3.1", ">= 2.4, <=7.4"
    "2.0-3.0", ">= 2.4, <=5.6"

-An Elasticsearch plugin is required to index the contents of email attachments:
+An Elasticsearch plugin is required for version 7 or older to index the contents of email attachments: ``ingest-attachment``.
+Starting with Elasticsearch 8, it is included by default.
-``ingest-attachment``.

 2.9 Memcached (optional)
 ^^^^^^^^^^^^^^^^^^^^^^^^